 A wrestler who embodied arrogant perfection in the ring, turning simple acts like throwing a towel or chewing gum into masterclasses of character.

-Curt Hennig didn't just play a arrogant athlete; he became the platonic ideal of one.
+Curt Hennig created the 'Mr. Perfect' persona in the WWF: a smirking, towel-snapping jock who made everything look effortless.
 The son of wrestler Larry 'The Axe' Hennig, he honed his craft in the American Wrestling Association, where his technical skill was undeniable.
-But it was in the WWF as 'Mr. Perfect' that he created an enduring persona: a smirking, towel-snapping jock who made everything look effortless.
-His in-ring work was precisely that—fluid, crisp, and believably superior.
+His in-ring work was fluid, crisp, and believably superior.
 Though world championship gold often eluded him due to chronic back issues, his influence was profound.
 Hennig served as a benchmark for in-ring excellence and character commitment, later mentoring a new generation.
-His untimely death in 2003 cemented his status as a performer whose brief peak left a permanent impression on sports entertainment.
+His untimely death in 2003 left a permanent impression on sports entertainment.

 1946–1964